ROCm/hipSOLVER/docs/reference/refactor-api/index.rst

 hipSOLVER compatibility API: refactorization
 ********************************************************************

-This document provides the method signatures for the wrapper functions that are currently implemented in hipSOLVER.
+This section lists the method signatures for the wrapper functions that hipSOLVER implements.
-For a complete description of the functions' behavior and arguments, see the corresponding backend documentation at `cuSOLVER API <https://docs.nvidia.com/cuda/cusolver/index.html#cuds-api>`_ and/or :doc:`rocSOLVER API <rocsolver:reference/intro>`.
+For a complete description of the behavior and arguments of the functions, see the corresponding backend documentation at `cuSOLVER API <https://docs.nvidia.com/cuda/cusolver/index.html#cuds-api>`_ and :doc:`rocSOLVER API <rocsolver:reference/intro>`.

 For ease of porting from existing cuSOLVER applications to hipSOLVER, functions in the hipsolverRf compatibility API are designed to have method signatures that are consistent with the cusolverRf interface.
-At present, equivalent functions have not been added to hipSOLVER's regular API.
+Equivalent functions have not yet been added to the regular hipSOLVER API.

 *  :ref:`refactor_types`
 *  :ref:`refactor_helpers`
 *  :ref:`refactor_refactorfunc`